i

 Some nationalities are required to process their visa applications through their nearest consulate ahead of their trip to Egypt.

-If your stay exceeds its duration, you will be required to pay a fine before you board your flight.
+If you exceed the length of your stay by a few days, it is possible that you may be asked to pay a fine.
+However, if your stay exceeds its duration by over a month then you will be required to pay a fine before you board your flight.

 Light, loose cotton clothing is highly recommended when visiting Egypt, and a light-medium jacket or windbreaker should be sufficient if you’re visiting during fall or winter.
 Make sure to pack all your hot and sunny weather essentials: sunscreen, lip balm, a hat, and sunglasses!
 Carrying a scarf or light cardigan is encouraged, as visitors will be expected to cover their arms and legs when visiting certain landmarks and sites, such as mosques, churches, and synagogues.
 Don’t forget comfortable shoes for visiting archaeological sites.